-I feel that Khopra Ridge (3,660m/12,007ft.) is a spectacular balcony from which to observe and experience the majestic and splendid views of mountain above 8,000m like Mount Dhaulagiri I-V (8,167m), Annapurna I (8,091m).
+I feel that Khopra Ridge (3,660m/12,007ft.) is a spectacular balcony from which to observe and experience the majestic and splendid views of the mountain above 8,000m like Mount Dhaulagiri I-V (8,167m), Annapurna I (8,091m).

 Suitable for any ages

-Generally, this trek is quite moderate elevation and do not need technical or previous trekking experience.
-Even though it is a moderate trek however, with a good level of physical fitness, first time trekkers, families with no previous trekking experience can board on this incredible adventure.
+Generally, this trek is a quite moderate elevation and does not need technical or previous trekking experience.
+Even though it is a moderate trek, however, with a good level of physical fitness, first-time trekkers, and families with no previous trekking experience can board this incredible adventure.